All Episodes

 What do you both think now?

-Mike, do you think your family completely buys the story?
+Mike, do you think your family completely buys the story.

 I don't know one that doesn't.

-Travis, same deal?
+Travis, same deal.

 You think your family buys the story?

-You know, and a lot of people here in the town, you know, over the years, it's grown more and more in favor of it, because as one theory after another just sort of fades away, I mean, the evidence against it comes forward.
+You know, and a lot of people here in the town, you know, over the years, it's grown more and more in favor of it because as one theory after another just sort of fades away, I mean, the evidence against it comes forward.

-You know, people are forced to face the facts, and, you know, belief has grown.
+You know, people are forced to face the facts and, you know, belief has grown.

 Well, I imagine it would, particularly with the latest lie detector tests.

-The movie did a lot for it, too.
+Yeah, the movie did a lot for it, too.

-It's partly a personal thing.
+And it's partly a personal thing.

-Well, it seems to me as though the real story, as you two have told it tonight, is to me A lot more convincing and a lot less trying to throw doubt in the mind of the audience than the movie.
+Well, it seems to me as though the real story, as you two have told it tonight, is to me a lot more convincing and a lot less trying to throw doubt in the mind of the audience than the movie.

 I mean, they threw doubt at several places with the tabloid newspaper that never happened, all the rest of it.